authentication

 Basic usage

 This program has no required command line arguments, and will prompt you to provide parameters expected for the operation requested.
-For every operation, your secret key (-k
+For every operation, your secret key (-k) and the location of your key file (-f) can be passed to the program using command line arguments.

 Example